Sigurd Erlend Reksnes

 Sigurd Erlend Reksnes (10 January 1977 – 31 January 2025) was a Norwegian politician for the Centre Party.

 He was from Nordfjordeid.
 He was elected as a deputy representative to the Parliament of Norway from Sogn og Fjordane for the terms 2013–2017, 2017–2021 and 2021–2025.
 In total he met during 3 days of parliamentary session.
-He served in the county council of Sogn og Fjordane from 2015, later Vestland, and in 2023 he became mayor of Stad Municipality.
+He served in the county council of Sogn og Fjordane from 2015, later Vestland.
 He also entered the Centre Party's central board in 2021.

+In 2023 he became mayor of Stad Municipality.
 However, his mayoral term was cut short as he suffered from cancer and died in his home on 31 January 2025.
-Earlier on the same day, he had been awarded the Centre Party honorary badge.
+Earlier on the same day only 3 hours before his death he had been awarded the Centre Party honorary badge by Jenny Følling and Jon Askeland.